 So I ask my kids how they got on at school.

 But, it wasn’t easy to begin with.
 I didn’t know what questions to ask!

 Here are over 30 questions and some tips for communicating with your kids about school.

 Rules for Communicating with Your Child About School

 Firstly, try not to flood them with questions immediately.
-Recollect when you were a child, and your parents hit you with a massive load of inquiries concerning school when you strolled through the entryway.
+Recollect when you were a child, and your parents hit you with many inquiries concerning school when you strolled through the entryway.

-The following aspects might help you in understanding your kid deeply.
+The following aspects might help you understand your kid deeply.